Lab Staff & Students

 Abby worked in our laboratory on a project funded by the USDA.
 She was involved in research that examines the uptake and elimination of engineered nanoparticles by commercially important bivalves, and the incorporation of microplastics into marine aggregates.

-Ms. Elizabeth Eudy, Biology, University of Connecticut.
+Ms. Elizabeth Eudy, Biology, University of Connecticut (graduated).

 Liz worked in our laboratory as a research intern on a project funded by CT Sea Grant that examined: 1) the distribution of Vibrio parahaemolyticus in Long Island Sound, and 2) uptake of Vp by oysters.